scc-digitalhub/docs/user/docs/tasks/data.md

 From the menu on top, you can `EDIT`, `DELETE`, `INSPECT` or `EXPORT` the current artifact.
 For the first two options, you will find specific sections in this document.

-The `INSPECTOR` button will show a dialog containing the artifact in JSON format.
+The `INSPECTOR` button will show a dialog containing the resource in JSON format.

 ![Artifact inspector](../images/console/artifact-inspector.png)

-The `EXPORT` button will download the displayed information as a yaml file.
+The `EXPORT` button will download the resource's information as a yaml file.

 ##### Update